laupontiroli/platform_api-serv/docs/exercises/exercise1.md

 !!! tip "Hint"

     You can use the `requests` library to make HTTP requests to the third-party API.

+!!! warning "Attention"

+    **To consume the API, the user must be authenticated.**

 !!! danger "Gateway"